 - R v A (2018) (Camberwell Green Magistrates’ Court) – Successfully defended a client charged with being in charge whilst over the prescribed alcohol limit.
 The Crown’s case relied upon body worn footage from the officers present at the scene which showed the defendant highly intoxicated while sat in the driver’s seat of the vehicle.
 I secured the acquittal by identifying failures by the police to take into consideration the defendant’s proximity to his home address and producing defence evidence to corroborate the defendant’s story.

 - R v G (2018) (Portsmouth Magistrates’ Court) - Successfully defended a client charged with drink driving.
-The Crown’s case was relied upon the arresting officer and the MGDDA which, in Alejandra’s view, was riddled with police failures.
+The Crown’s case was relied upon the arresting officer and the MGDDA which, in Alejandra’s view, was riddled with police failures as to the conduct of the breath samples.
 At the close of the Crown’s a successful submission of no case to answer was made, addressing the law and procedural failures.